zuozhenggh/learning-library/security-library/oiri/initialize-environment/initialize-environment.md

 * Launch the workshop instance
 * Start the OIG Database
 * Create and Initialize Kubernetes nodes
 * Start the OIG 12c domain.
-Analyze the different roles and entitlements created in OIG
+Analyze different roles and entitlements created in OIG

 ### Prerequisites